degardinn/docker-boozang/README.md

 * `DEVICE`: define a specific [device](https://github.com/GoogleChrome/puppeteer/blob/master/DeviceDescriptors.js) to run the tests
 * `TIMEOUT`: define the command timeout time in *ms*
 * `TOKEN`: add a *Boozang* user token to the URL, to allow user connection.
-The token can also be directly specified in the URL, but doing so won't show it in the output logs
+The token can also be directly specified in the URL.
+In this case, the environment variable token will be ignored.
 * `FILE`: define the report and screenshot file name (without an extension).
 If not specified, the name is `boozang` followed by the date and time
 * `SCREENSHOT`: if *true*, a screenshot is taken two seconds after opening the URL.